 Research Destinations and Timing for Maximum Value

-Deals don’t only come from cheaper places.
-They often come from when you go and how well you align your schedule with local conditions.
+Savings don’t come only from cheaper places.
+They often come from when you travel and how well your schedule matches local conditions.

 Key ways to maximize value: